vercel/virtual-event-starter-kit/README.md

 ### Stages

 There are four different stages included in the seed data.
-You are feel to add or remove these based on your schedule.
+Feel free to add or remove these based on your schedule.
 Each stage requires the user to enter their email to register with the conference before entering the event.
 After successfully entering their email and saving the user with your database of choice, the user is able to view the embedded YouTube stream.
 The login state is persisted as a cookie.

 One major feature of the conference platform is a near real-time sync with DatoCMS.
 Every five seconds, the stage queries `/api/stages` to fetch the latest information from the CMS.
 This allows you to make changes on the fly, without the user having the refresh the page.
 No need for websockets.